Internal — Marketing Rollout Internal

 Interior — Lift FlapsYellow-velvet lined flaps.
 Hidden second layer underneath the main tray.

-Optional — Numbered PostsStamped numerals (track #s, edition #s, or volume markers — TBD).
+Optional — Numbered PostsStamped numerals (track #s, edition #s, or disc markers — TBD).

 HardwareTraditional case latch and handle.
 Brass.
 Worn finish.

-Important: the case is creative direction, not a SKU.
-The album itself is a traditional double-vinyl release.
-The Tacklebox object lives across the brand world — single covers nested inside its compartments, the portal designed as its file-browser interior, future merch and visuals built off the same metaphor — but fans buy vinyl.
 The case is the lens; the vinyl is the product.
+The Tacklebox lives across the brand world — single covers nested inside its compartments, the portal designed as its file-browser interior, future merch and visuals built off the same metaphor — but what fans actually take home is the double vinyl.

 Single cover direction option 2 — photographed tackle compartment with iPod, earbuds, half-dollar, and lighter